 Check other networks

-O2 5G has now launched in the UK, and it has followed the other networks in launching unlimited 5G data tariffs where possible and no premium for 5G services.
+O2 5G is now live in the UK, and it has followed the other networks in launching unlimited 5G data tariffs where possible and no premium for 5G services.

-The UK's second biggest network launched its 5G service on 17 October, but has spent much of 2019 focused on making its 4G network (which is, of course, the backbone for 5G) as good as it could be and is investing around £2 million a day into its infrastructure.
+The UK's second biggest network launched its 5G service on 17 October, but has spent much of 2019 focused on making its 4G network (which is, of course, the backbone for 5G) as good as it could be and said it was investing around £2 million a day into its infrastructure.

-It's tempting to say that O2 is currently playing catchup, but this isn't a situation that's likely to last.
+It was tempting to say that O2 is playing catchup, but it's not really the case.
 After all, there are relatively small numbers of UK consumers on 5G tariffs currently.
 And O2's large customer base means it can market heavily to an already-converted crowd.

 O2 5G cities and towns

-O2 has launched 5G in each of the UK's capital cities - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
-Additionally, O2 has rolled out 5G to Leeds (where it has an office) as well as O2's home town of Slough where its head office is based.
+O2 originally launched 5G in each of the UK's capital cities - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
+O2 also rolled out 5G to Leeds (where it has an office) as well as O2's home town of Slough where its head office is based.

 By Summer 2020, the extra 30 places that'll be 5G-enabled are: Aberdeen, Bradford, Brighton, Birkenhead, Birmingham, Cambridge, Glasgow, Hove, Kingston, Liverpool, Luton, Manchester, Milton Keynes, Newbury, Newcastle, Northampton, Plymouth, Portsmouth, Sheffield, Southampton, Sunderland, Warrington and Wolverhampton.
 Again, it's tempting to conclude that listing Brighton and Hove separately is a little desperate.